espned/USA-The-New-York-Times-/README.md

 # - Licença
 #### - Distribuído sob a licença MIT.
-Veja LICENSE para mais informações.
+Veja LICENSE para mais informaç

-kkkkk